ravilushqa/highload/README.md

 ## Technical Architecture

 _Refer to the architecture diagram above for a visual representation of the system components and their interactions.
-The SVG format ensures the diagram is viewable in any modern browser without additional tools._
+The diagram is available in both SVG and PNG formats for maximum compatibility._

 ### Backend Services (Go)